 When you purchase insurance it is suppose to provide you with peace of mind that you have protected yourself and your family in the case of an accident, illness or other catastrophic event.
 The costs of this “protection” seems to increase every year even if you do not make a claim.
 It is when you most need the protection you have paid for that claims get wrongfully denied by an insurance company.
 Miss a payment, your coverage lapses or is terminated.
 When an insurance wrongful denies payment, there is a little a person can do without the assistance of an attorney.

 Insurance contract and policies are usually very difficult to understand.
 They are purposefully written that way so people often do not fully understand what they are entitled to under the policy.
 They usually have specific requirements that you must comply with before you are entitled to benefits.
 For example, most health insurance policies require you to notify the insurance company before undergoing a non-emergency surgery or obtaining a MRI.
-In addition, if your claim is denied the policy usually has its own procedure, which you often must follow, to appeal the decision.
-Some policies attempt to require you to arbitrate a dispute as opposed to pursuing your rights in court.

 Your insurance company, along with its adjusters or claim processors, may be liable for failing to pay you on a legitimate claim.
 In determining whether a claim should be paid, you have to examine the policy itself along with what the insurance company actually did or should have done.